therealnv6/voxel/README.md

 - [x] 3D chunk registry
 - [x] 3D noise generation
+- [ ] LOD
+  - Face culling is completely broken in LOD, which means it's basically unusable.
+Haven't really taken the time to look into this.
 - [ ] Good performance.
   - Performance is "acceptable" at best.
 It runs fine at 8x6 discovery radius, but you can clearly see the unrendered chunks which... is very suboptimal.